 At least one (1) reviewer has compiled and ran the code

 iii.
-Documentation Plan
+Documentation Plan √

 The definitions and schedules of project documents are outlined in the table below.
 Please note that deliverable documents are those that are produced for the client, while non-deliverable documents are for internal use only.